23 Interesting Facts About South Sudan

 1. South Sudan is a landlocked country in Africa.
 Landlocked countries are wholly surrounded by land and do not have access to open sea.

-2. South Sudan was once part of Africa’s largest (Sudan) and the world’s 10th largest country.
-Now, it ranks as Africa’s 18th and the world’s 42nd largest country.
+2. South Sudan was once part of Sudan, formerly Africa’s largest and the world’s 10th-largest country by area.

-3. The wider area of Sudan, known as Ancient Nubia, has been inhabited since Mesolithic times (Middle Stone Age), around 30,000 to 20,000 BC.
+3. The wider Sudan region, known as Ancient Nubia, has been inhabited since Mesolithic times (Middle Stone Age), around 30,000 to 20,000 BC.

 South Sudanese people